erp-texh-2022/etworkk-14.0/addons/account/README.md

 ---------------------------

-Manage your assets, track expenses, control budgets, multi-level analytic accounting; Dosyt has all the features you need to sustain all your business activities.
+Manage your assets, track expenses, control budgets, multi-level analytic accounting; etwork has all the features you need to sustain all your business activities.

 Scale With Your Organization
 ----------------------------

-Dosyt supports multiple currencies, multiple users with different access rights, multiple companies with real time consolidation and unlimited analytic plans.
+etwork supports multiple currencies, multiple users with different access rights, multiple companies with real time consolidation and unlimited analytic plans.